 1. Talcum Powder

 Commonly Found in: Baby powder and other powders

-Talcum powder has been used as a cosmetic for centuries, but it made headlines in 2013 when the first lawsuit over baby powder resulted in Johnson & Johnson getting handed a guilty verdict.
+Talcum powder has been used as a cosmetic for centuries, but it made headlines in 2013 when the first baby powder lawsuit resulted in Johnson & Johnson getting handed a guilty verdict.
 There are three ways that talcum powder is harmful.
 First, the lungs: Even though it’s called baby powder, health and safety organizations have long urged people not to use talcum powder on babies, as it can irreparably harm the lungs through talc pleurodesis and other problems.
 Secondly, talc (the naturally occurring mineral from which talcum powder is made) is often found in deposits near asbestos, a known carcinogen, and traces of asbestos have been found in talc products.